ConjoinedCats/hgmg/docs/design.md

 Phases

-- Download/reload HOMG
+- Parse HOMG to HyperRegistry
-- Parse HOMG into HyperRegistry of HyperReferences
+- Load HyperReferences into RenderTree
-- starting at Focus construct a RenderTree
+- Render HyperTree in Browser

 ## Rendering